felix-reichel/research-ideas/README.md

 Geofencing (in the EU) and Its Relation to Offline/Online-Price-Dispersion (if Existent) (Industrial Organization / Spatial Economics)

-Spatial Within Country (Proxy) Price Contagion in C2C Online Markets.
+(Within-) Country (Proxy) Price Contagion in C2C Online Markets.
 For One Product as Obs.
 Unit: Woom Bikes Price Contagion (Spatial Econometrics / Industrial Organization)

 "If it's Boeing, it isn't Going.": Current Determinants of Air Accidents (See Tally (1990) First / Scrape All FAA Reports and Text Mining) (Transportation Economics / Safety Economics)